nkumar23/wts_mint/README.md

-# WTS Mint NFT
+# WTS Mint NFT - CLI Tool

-A Node.js script that watches a designated "inbox" directory for new subfolders and automatically mints NFTs on Solana using Metaplex Umi.
+A Node.js CLI tool that watches a designated "inbox" directory for new subfolders and automatically mints NFTs on Solana using Metaplex Umi.

 ## Features